rydnr/osoco-site/site/content/thoughts/designing-media-for-thought-with-moldable-development.md

 *What computers are for?*

-This is a fundamental question for the software development field because its answers have determined the nature of the computer artifacts we have built in the past, from the computers itself to operating systems, programming languages, software tools, user interfaces, etc. The answer to this question will continue inspiring the building of software systems and their role in the society.
-Our answer &mdash;as civilization&mdash; to this question will shape our future in an hypothetical continuum from the **technology alienating dyspotia** to the **technology enabling utopia**.
+This is a fundamental question for the software development field because its answers have determined the nature of the computer artifacts we have built in the past, from the computers themselves to operating systems, programming languages, software tools, user interfaces, etc. The answer to this question will continue inspiring the building of software systems and their role in the society.
+Our answer &mdash;as civilization&mdash; to this question will shape our future in an hypothetical continuum from the **technology alienating dystopia** to the **technology enabling utopia**.

 Historically we can distinguish two different visions or models of computation trying to give answer to the previous question.
 The dominant vision has always considered computers as number-crunching machines used to speed up calculations.
 [Michael Nielsen](http://michaelnielsen.org/) refers to this model in his essay *[Thought as Technology](http://cognitivemedium.com/tat/)* as the *outsourcing cognition model*: